gbudjeakp/UX-Developer-Intern---Web-Developer-Intern-Challenge/README.md

  To solve this UI/UX crises, I ended up wrapping the Polaris components in `<div>`'s and then styling those div using inline css.
 Though this did not give me the ability to fully customize the UI, i was able to make it look presentable.

  ![picture of fixed UI problem](/refimages/Afterfix.png?raw=true)

+## Conclusion ##
+There were some things I couldn't figure out how to do with Polaris. using the menu items to form links.
+I did however com up with a weird fix for that.
+I really enjoyed working on this challenge, as it allowed me to try techniques and technologies I had not used before.